 When choosing your WordPress blog template, try to avoid busy backgrounds and eye-popping colors.
 They often detract from the content and can even give your readers a migraine.
 You’ll also want to stay away from themes with large graphics and flash.
 These take a long time to download, especially if your reader is on dialup!
 Then there are the folks, like me, who block most flash players.

 3. Look at the arrangement.
 If you are new to blogging, you may want to stick with two columns – one for the text and a sidebar.
 Do you want the sidebar to be on the right or the left of the content?
 When you become more familiar with WordPress and the theme elements, you may want to graduate to a more complex template with more sidebars and sectional divisions for content.

 5. Easily manipulated code.
 You may not realize it but many elements of a blog template can be changed in the cascading style sheet (css).
 Background and text color are just a couple examples of this.
 Does the CSS file have clearly labeled sections?
 That is, the header styles should be together under a title, the navigation style should be under its own title.
 If everything isn’t neat and tidy, my suggestion is to find a different template.

 6. Don’t be afraid of change.
 If you find that something isn’t working, don’t be afraid to change it.
 You’re not locked into the theme or template you first choose for your blog.
 I went through several templates before I found one that met most of my needs.

 There are many templates available online.
 Finding just the right one may not be an easy thing to do.
 Use these tips when choosing a blog template and you’ll be closer to success.

 Not sure where to find quality WordPress themes or templates?
-Check out my favorite theme designer.
+Check out my favorite themes.